Team

 During his PhD, working with Karl Gegenfurter at the University of Giessen, Martin investigated chromatic discrimination and colour appearance of complex naturalistic stimuli using psychophysical experimentation and computational modelling.
 Supported by a DFG-funded post-doctoral scholarship, he investigated the visual perception of materials and material properties at SUNY College of Optometry working with Qasim Zaidi.
 In 2015, he moved to Scotland and joined Julie Harris’ lab at the University of St Andrews where he worked on a project investigating the perception of motion-in-depth and vergence eye movements.
 In 2018, he joined the GRasPER lab, where he currently investigates avenues of using motor behaviour (approach and avoidance behaviour) as a tool to investigate perceptual processes.

-Daniela obtained her undergraduate degree in psychology at the University of Aberdeen in 2022.
+Daniela obtained her undergraduate degree in psychology at the University of Aberdeen in 2022 and her MRes degree in 2023.
 In September 2022, she joined the lab as a Research Assistant on an ESRC-funded project investigating the cognitive and sensory basis for natural behaviour in Virtual Reality.
-She is also currently an MRes student and in her research project she investigates the effect of colour on approach biases toward different types of food.
+In September 2024 she joint us as a PhD-student pursuing her real research passion on the perception of food images.